 Finally, we asked users the 10-item SUS questionnaire that measures the perceived usability of the website.
 What was interesting here is that the SUS ranking was strongly correlated to the NPS ranking.
 In addition, the SUS scores reflect the overall ratings and completion times we recorded in the previous tasks.

-If you would like to have this report in PDF format, or if you want us to measure your hotel's website, please contact us.
+If you would like to measure your hotel's website, please contact us.